kiiirtiiii/rock-paper-scissors/README.md

 Single player game using "tkinter" (python GUI) and "random" module with different themes to provide costomization to the user.

 ## To run this project you have to:
-> 1. Download this peoject "as zip" to your local machine
+> 1. Download this project "as zip" to your local machine
 > 2. Make sure you've python installed in your system and have an upgraded version of pip.
 > 3. Install the following module in your system as:
 ```